joshtynjala/optimizing-performance-for-the-flash-platform/actionscript-3.0-performance/event-capture-and-bubbling.md

 As an example, imagine creating a game in which the user must click apples as fast as possible to destroy them.
-The game removes each apple from the screen when it is clicked and adds points to the user’s score.
+The game removes each apple from the screen when it is clicked and adds points to the user's score.
 To listen to the `MouseEvent.CLICK` event dispatched by each apple, you could be tempted to write the following code: